Kmvucd/ci_cd_pipeline/README.md

 4. ./run.sh

 Now Github is connected and now if I go back to check runner, it will changed to Active from offline.

+But if deployment is failed, again do re run failed jobs.